openAMRobot/OpenAMR_UI_package/README.md

 When you click on the buttons, UINode sends the **std\_msgs/String** message to the topic “**/ui\_operation**” and it will be parsed in other nodes of ui\_package

-*   **Create new routes:** Design brand new routes by clicking and holding your mouse on the map at desired locations.
+*   **Create new routes:** design brand new routes by clicking and holding your mouse on the map at desired locations.
 These points become waypoints, dictating the robot's movement along the path.

-*   **Waypoint details:** As you place each waypoint, the system automatically captures its coordinates and orientation.
+*   **Waypoint details:** as you place each waypoint, the system automatically captures its coordinates and orientation.
 This ensures the robot follows a precise path.

-*   **Saving your route:** Once you've defined the waypoints for your route, click the "Save" button to solidify your plan.
+*   **Saving your route:** once you've defined the waypoints for your route, click the "Save" button to solidify your plan.
 This makes the route available for selection and execution by the robot.

-*   **Route management:** The Route page allows you to delete routes you no longer need, rename routes for easy identification, edit existing routes by adding, removing, or repositioning waypoints as required (use the "Clear" button to erase all waypoints from a route, essentially starting over).
+*   **Route management:** the Route page allows you to delete routes you no longer need, rename routes for easy identification, edit existing routes by adding, removing, or repositioning waypoints as required (use the "Clear" button to erase all waypoints from a route, essentially starting over).

-*   **Selecting the active route:** The Route page enables you to choose which route the robot will follow for its next navigation task.
+*   **Selecting the active route:** the Route page enables you to choose which route the robot will follow for its next navigation task.
 This selected route becomes the active one, guiding the robot's movement.

 **Monitoring system messages (same as at the Map page):**

-*   **Messages section:** A dedicated section on the Map page can display informative messages from various processes involved in robot operation.
+*   **Messages section:** a dedicated section on the Map page can display informative messages from various processes involved in robot operation.
 This section receives and visualize all **std\_msgs/String** messages from topic “**ui\_messages**”

 **Top bar information:**

-*   **Current group, map and route:** The top of the page typically displays the currently selected group and active map, giving you a clear context for your actions.
+*   **Current group, map and route:** the top of the page typically displays the currently selected group and active map, giving you a clear context for your actions.
 Also you can see the current route that will be used for navigation.

 ### **Control page**